Brighton Marina: Inner Harbour Development

 A planning application to redevelop much of the west side of the marina was submitted in September 2007.
 The plans included several tall apartment blocks (the tallest would be Marina Point which would be 28 storeys high and Quayside which was to be 16 storeys), various new retail provisions including small shops, a new central square (where the current roundabout stands) and an "eco park", connected to the Undercliff Walk.
 The ASDA supermarket would be demolished and rebuilt to a larger size with car parking underground and apartments above, freeing up the considerable space presently used for its open-air car park, allowing for further development.
 The petrol station and McDonald's would also be demolished and rebuilt under this scheme.
 Around five new apartment blocks would be added to the marina in total.
 The developers were Explore Living, a division of Laing O'Rourke, and the architects were Allies and Morrison.

 Planning permission was refused in December 2008.
-The developer appealed against the planning decision and a public enquiry commenced in November 2009.
+The developer appealed against the planning decision and a public inquiry commenced in November 2009.
 The appeal was dismissed in July 2010.